V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ![11-YeahSpace](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/0be270b8-7d7e-404b-90ee-5daf66ab35fa)

-Great so now that we enumerate all the files and directory, we doesnt find the flag there, so let's look at the base of the machine.
+Great so now that we enumerate all the files and directory, we doesn't find the flag there, so let's look at the base of the machine.

 ```
 127.0.0.1;whoami;dir${IFS}-a${IFS}/